Mahabub2030/Food-/README.md

 # Foodie - Fast Food Website

-## 📌 Project Overview
-Foodie is a modern, fully responsive fast-food website built using **HTML, CSS, and JavaScript**.
-The website provides a seamless experience for users to browse menu items, interact with features, and navigate efficiently on all devices.

-## 🚀 Live Demo
-[Insert Live Link Here]

 ## 🎯 Features
 - ✅ **Fully Responsive** – Works perfectly on mobile, tablet, and desktop.